Pavlova Recipe: A Beginners Guide

 Vanilla – I have a great recipe for Vanilla extract here on the blog which is alcohol based.
 It can be used for most recipes.
 However, I would advise against using it for whipped creams (yes, even stabilized ones like this one) or meringues as it can muck around with the air whipped in the mixtures.
 Instead use a syrup based vanilla extract.
 I find vanilla bean paste is best.

-Pavlova Storage – Pavlova can be made up to a day in advance.
-Store undecorated pavlova in an airtight container in the fridge and top up to an hour before serving.
+Storage – Pavlova can be stored in an airtight container, in the fridge for up to three days (undecorated).

-Nutrition – is based on per slice.
-This recipe serves about 12 people.
+Nutrition – is an approximate and is based on per slice.
+This serves about 8 people.

 Nutrition